-Jaydee joined the PAN team in the Spring of 2015, taking on two roles within the organization: Manager of the Positive Leadership Development Institute, and Manager of the People Living with HIV Stigma Index project, a community-based study centered on the experiences of stigma and discrimination of people living with HIV.
-Jaydee has been an… Read more »
+Jaydee is a former staff member of PAN.
+Jaydee joined the PAN team in the Spring of 2015, as Manager of the Positive Leadership Development Institute, and Manager of the People Living with HIV Stigma Index project.
+What first piqued your interest in the HIV sector?
+I remember learning about HIV at the same time… Read more »

 In April 2014, the Canadian Public Health Association (CPHA) launched a new project entitled Engaging health professionals to decrease stigma and discrimination and improve sexually transmitted and blood-borne infection (STBBI) prevention.
 This project aims to enhance the prevention of STBBIs and reduce the stigma and discrimination associated with these infections through the development and dissemination… Read more »

 Victoria: As a part of Global AIDS Awareness Week and national Aboriginal AIDS Awareness Week, AIDS Vancouver Island (AVI) and the Vancouver Island Persons Living with HIV/AIDS Society (VPWAS) are again teaming up with the Greater Victoria Public Library and The Belfry Theatre to bring innovative awareness-raising project to communities in the lower island region… Read more »

 PAN recently sent Dr. Perry Kendall, BC’s Provincial Health Officer, a letter of congratulations on his recently released report: HIV, Stigma and Society: Tackling a Complex Epidemic and Renewing HIV Prevention for Gay and Bisexual Men in British Columbia.
 PAN notes that: “This is a very significant report in that it highlights the importance of HIV… Read more »